Troubleshoot guide: Azure Monitor Application Insights for Java

 Upgrade from the Application Insights Java 2.x SDK

 If you're already using the Application Insights Java 2.x SDK in your application, you can keep using it.
-The Application Insights Java 3.x agent will detect, capture, and correlate any custom telemetry you're sending through the 2.x SDK.
-It will also prevent duplicate telemetry by suppressing any auto-collection performed by the 2.x SDK.
+The Application Insights Java 3.x agent detects, captures, and correlates any custom telemetry that you send through the 2.x SDK.
+It also prevents duplicate telemetry by suppressing any auto-collection that the 2.x SDK does.
 For more information, see Upgrade from the Java 2.x SDK.

 Upgrade from Application Insights Java 3.0 preview

-If you're upgrading from the Java 3.0 Preview agent, review all of the configuration options carefully.
-The JSON structure has changed in the 3.0 general availability (GA) release.
+If you're upgrading from the Java 3.0 Preview agent, review all the configuration options carefully.
+The JSON structure is changed in the 3.0 general availability (GA) release.

 These changes include: